SanbiVN/LocalizeXL/README.md

 # LocalizeXL
-Highlights the orientation of the selected cell in Excel Worksheet.
+Highlights the orientation of the selected cell in Excel Worksheet (Window  Only).

 ### Execute commands in an Excel application using functions:
 Execute | Fx | argument